 In France, the Supervisory Authority for the General Data Protection Regulation is the

 Commission Nationale de l'Informatique et des Libertés (CNIL).
-The CNIL is deeply invested in the preparation of the entry into force of the provisions of the Regulation as it occupies the Presidency of the WP29 until February 2018.
+The CNIL has been deeply invested in the preparation of the entry into force of the provisions of the Regulation as it occupied the Presidency of the WP29 until February 2018.

 The CNIL launched a public consultation in France in June 2016 regarding the four priority subjects identified by the WP29: